dheaapriandi/ridon-kernel-cross82_3821/README.md

 ./mk cross82_3821 n k
 ```

+## What's missing
+1. Partition is wrongly populated, e.g. we can't get the /emmc@android link yet
+1. Peripherals are not yet verified.
+Notably the screen is not yet working.

 ## How can you help
 You can help in many ways.
 Either:
 1. Try to get the source code from MediaTek